chinchalinchin/ontology/docs/DEFINITIONS.md

 # Definitions

+The following definitions form the core concepts of the _onta_ engine.
+Each definition will be explained in greater detail in other sections, but this page can be used a quick reference.

 ## Terms

 1. **World**: Game object that contains all the state and property information about the game world.
 It also possesses internal methods for updating the world state that are called when the public interface method `iterate()` is called.